tailwindlabs/heroicons/README.md

 </script>
 ```

-The 24x24 outline icons can be imported from `@heroicons/vue/24/outline`, the 24x24 solid icons can be imported from `@heroicons/vue/24/solid`, and the 20x20 solid icons can be imported from `@heroicons/vue/20/solid`.
+The 24x24 outline icons can be imported from `@heroicons/vue/24/outline`, the 24x24 solid icons can be imported from `@heroicons/vue/24/solid`, the 20x20 solid icons can be imported from `@heroicons/vue/20/solid`, and the 16x16 solid icons can be imported from `@heroicons/vue/16/solid`.

 Icons use an upper camel case naming convention and are always suffixed with the word `Icon`.